pytorch/pytorch/docs/source/notes/randomness.rst

 Reproducibility
 ===============

+Completely reproducible results are not guaranteed across PyTorch releases, individual commits or different platforms.
+Furthermore, results need to be reproducible between CPU and GPU executions, even when using identical seeds.

+However, in order to make computations deterministic on your specific problem on one specific platform and PyTorch release, there are a couple of steps to take.

-There are several pseudorandom number generators involved in various layers of the library, which you will need to seed manually to make experiments reproducible.
+There are several pseudorandom number generators involved in various layers of the library, which you will need to seed manually to make runs reproducible.

 Numpy
 .....